xmatters/xm-labs-splunk-custom-messages/README.md

 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files
-* [xmatters_alert_action](xmatters_alert_action) - This is the entire Splunk integrtion for xMatters with modified files.
+* [xmatters_alert_action](xmatters_alert_action) - This is the entire Splunk integration for xMatters with modified files.
 You don't really need all of it though, you'll be interested in:
 * [.../bin/xmatters.py](xmatters_alert_action/bin/xmatters.py)
 * [.../README/alert_actions.conf.spec](xmatters_alert_action/README/alert_actions.conf.spec)
 * [.../default/alert_actions.conf](xmatters_alert_action/default/alert_actions.conf)